Customer Service training in Email Communication. Now in hard copy and digital formats.

 To help you get the most from your training materials, you’ll receive a copy of the Leader’s Guide.
 It will show you how to introduce the materials to your staff in a positive and motivating way.
-How to reinforce important points in the booklet.
-Plus techniques to keep the message fresh long after the booklets have been distributed.
+How to reinforce important points in the Student’s Guide.
+Plus techniques to keep the message fresh long after the materials have been distributed.

 Best of all, you don’t have to be a professional trainer.
 The Leader’s Guide includes discussion topics, activities, trainer’s tips, and more.